-Utilising the inherently high sensitivity of this two-dimensional material, the GHS-C range achieves outstanding resolution at cryogenic extremes, with the technology previously proven at mK, and verified for measurement up to 30T, whilst introducing new properties such as a negligible planar Hall-Effect and all-round robustness.
-This allows:
+Utilising the inherently high sensitivity of this two-dimensional material, the GHS-C Hall effect range achieves outstanding resolution at cryogenic extremes, with the technology previously proven at mK, and verified for measurement up to 30T, whilst introducing new properties such as a negligible planar Hall effect and all-round robustness.

 - More accurate characterisation of material properties at the extremes of temperature and magnetic fields.

 - Achievement of the lowest possible base temperatures – the power consumption of the GHS-C is extremely low, keeping heat load at cold finger to a minimum.

 - Measurements in small spaces – small form factor when compared to fluxgates and NMR probes.

 - Ease of calibration – uncorrected linearities better than 0.2% of full scale for room temperature measurements at low fields, with non-linearities better than 8% over the full 30 T range at cryogenic temperatures.